Ibrahim Hewitt: Controversy

-Much of the controversy that surrounds Ibrahim Hewitt is based on a book that he wrote and published in the 1990s entitled What does Islam Say?
+Much of the controversy that surrounds Hewitt is based on a book that he wrote and published in the 1990s entitled What does Islam Say?
 The book includes negative attitudes towards homosexuality, including a quotation from the Hadith advocating punishment by death, "Prophet Muhammad said: "If you find anyone doing as Lot's people did (i.e. homosexual sodomy), kill the one who does it".

 Some of the more contentious sections from the book include referring to homosexuality as an "abominable practice", and comparing homosexuality to pedophilia: "The advice would be the same as, say, to someone who had sexual desired for minors or close family; that having the desired does not legitimate realizing them."
 Hewitt writes that homosexuality damages the fabric of society but he nevertheless denies advocating violence against homosexuals despite claims made in his book that support the lashing of gay men and fornicators.

 Hewitt has been the subject of media attention, and has been called – among other things – an extremist to an anti-Semite.
 The Times in London published an apology for referring to Hewitt an Anti-Semite.
 He is chairman of Interpal, a Muslim charity which was added to the U.S. Treasury’s list of Specially Designated Global Terrorist Organizations in 2003.
 Interpal is alleged to have used their charity designation to funnel money to Hamas.